veikkonyfors/blog/_posts/2022-09-20-magnetism.md

 When forming a compound, atoms can locate themselves magnetically oriented in the same direction or in opposite direction one by one.
 By nature, this is a random process, leaving the compound unmagnetized in total.
 However, if an object with magnetized atoms is put in a magnetic field, it's atoms get adjusted with the magnetic field around and object itself becomes magnetized as well.
 Again, Fe, Co and  Ni are good examples of this.
 It is believed, that natural static magnets have been born in association with a strong electric field such as one caused by lightning.
-Lodestone,also called magnetite, is a natural static magnet.
+[Lodestone](https://en.wikipedia.org/wiki/Lodestone), also called magnetite, is a type of natural static magnet.

-### Electric Magnetism
+### Electric magnetism

+A stable electric charge creates a static electric field around it, as described in [electricity](../../../2022/09/19/electricity#electric-field).
+In practice, however, it is very seldom that charge is stable.
+Instead charges most always at least vibrate, unless they reach absolute zero temperature.
+When an electric charge is moving, it makes the electric field fluctuate around it.
+An [electromagnetic wave](../../../2024/01/11/electromagnetic-wave) is created.
+Changing electric field then creates a changing magnetic field.
+One can demonstrate this by setting a compass next to an electric wire.
+Compass needle adjusts to magnetic field immediately when [electric current](../../../2022/09/19/electricity#electric-current) is turned on.
+Put electric wiring around a magnetizable object and and electric magnet is born.